llcit/vot-cp/Examples/README.md

 Examples
 =======

-Download and save these files in the directory where you have saved the VOT-CP program.
-Then run these tests to ensure that your program is running as expected.
+The `Examples.py ` file will access these corpora to test the functions, allowing you to see if the program is performing as it should in your machine.